TEXAS DREAM TRIPS

 It is a blessing to bring joy to a person battling a life threatening illnesses.
-Through Dream Trips, we create an outdoor experience the entire family will share forever and another reason for the terminal person to fight just a bit harder and hopefully beat the illness.
+Through Texas Dream Trips, we create an outdoor experience the entire family will share forever and another reason for the person battling life threatening or terminal illnesses to fight just a bit harder and hopefully beat the illness.

-For terminally ill people, the results of nature programming are even more dramatic.
-According to the Children’s Hospital of Pennsylvania, fulfilling the dreams of terminally ill children and connecting them with nature helps not only ease their psychological stress, but also eases the burden on all of their family, helping them cope with their loss in a meaningful way.
+For people battling life threatening or terminal illnesses, the results of nature programming are even more dramatic.
+According to the Children’s Hospital of Pennsylvania, fulfilling the dreams of children battling life threatening or terminal illnesses and connecting them with nature helps not only ease their psychological stress, but also eases the burden on all of their family, helping them cope with their loss in a meaningful way.

 Top medical caregivers of sick children identify that psychosocial needs that must be met include: 1) time to be a child, i.e. engaging in age appropriate activities for children; 2) spiritual needs, including expressing gratitude for nature, God, or whatever other culturally or family appropriate channel; and 3) wish fulfillment when possible.
 Addressing these needs can also significantly help families cope with the imminent loss of their loved one and assist the grieving process.